 You will get all the ingredients to make chicken achari in Indian grocery stores.

-You can use boneless chicken breast or chicken thighs too if you are not a fan of chicken with bones.
+You can also use boneless chicken breast or thighs if you don’t like chicken with bones.
+Reduce the cooking time as the boneless chicken pieces cook much faster than the bone-in pieces.

 You can make the same recipe using goat mutton or lamb too.
 Cooking time will vary in that case.